 .

 Now I’m not being biased, but I must say I do have some damn good ideas when it comes to pleasing my clients and those of my colleagues.
-I have been known to wow my guys on my own, which has fed back to my peers, who have asked me for advice on all sorts of things.
-Whether the 24-hour Companions is a bit of a newbie or even those who have been with the company for a long time, I get pounced on when we have our monthly catch-ups, and no more so than the one we had today.
+I have been known to wow my peers on my own, which has led to them asking me for advice on all sorts of things.
+Whether they are new to the company or have been with it for a long time, I get pounced on during our monthly catch-ups, and no more so than during the one we had today.

-One of the team’s newer members, a sultry Blonde, asked me not only for advice but to join in on her big client date.
-Dan, the client in question, is a regular of everybody’s!
+One of the team’s newer members, a sultry Blonde, asked me not only for advice but also to join her on a big client date.
+Dan, the client in question, is a regular at everybody’s!
 He loves women, and in his eyes, the more, the merrier.
 He also likes to have a mix-up from week to week, so he may book you twice a month and then not call you for a few months.
-So when you have a date with him, it’s essential to keep his interest and make him return for more.
+So, when you have a date with him, it’s essential to keep his interest and make him want to return for more.
 “Dan” is an international playboy in his spare time and must have a few girls in every city.
 I accompanied him to what he initially described as a business meeting in New York, followed by a cocktail party in the Waldorf Astoria Hotel.
-However, this meant Dan’s private ‘cocktail ‘party with two other 24-hour escorts while he watched us.
+However, this meant Dan’s private ‘cocktail ‘party with two escorts while he watched us.

-Dan is 42, gorgeous, loves women and money, has power, and owns 14 businesses ranging from fashion to a successful restaurateur with his beautiful dining room in Sloane Square, looking out on Tiffany and Links.
-He is a busy man, so I wanted to pamper him so he wouldn’t have to lift a finger unless we placed something strategically in his hand’s direction, and he wouldn’t have to move too much to touch it.
+Dan is 42, gorgeous, loves women and money, has power, and owns 14 businesses, ranging from fashion to a successful restaurant with his beautiful dining room in Sloane Square, overlooking Tiffany and Links.
+He is a busy man, so I wanted to pamper him so he wouldn’t have to lift a finger unless we placed something strategically in his line of sight, and he wouldn’t have to move too much to reach it.
 So we went to Harrods to buy some sumptuous champagne, chocolate truffles and other luxury goodies to spoil the over-testosteroned male!

 He won’t know what hit him after we finally stopped to look at our purchases and gave each other a well-deserved high five.
-We will be sure to keep you posted.
+We will keep you posted.

 .